marisamontoya/marisamontoya.github.io/_pages/about.md

 Check out my [publications](publications/) and [research](research/) for more information about my work.

+Also, see the [website of the Paleoclimate Modeling and Analysis (PalMA) group](https://www.ucm.es/palma) I belong to at the UCM.

 <b>I am always interested in starting new collaborations.
 Please contact me!</b><br/>[See icons at the bottom of the page for contact info.]

 <hr/>